 - within 50 metres of people, vehicles, vessels, or structures

-- Always keep your drone away from aircraft, helicopters, airports and airfields.
-Recreational drone operators are strongly advised not to fly within 3NM of Isle of Man Airport (see map below, click for an enlarged view.)
-Commercial operators are required to obtain specific permission from Air Traffic Control to fly within 3NM of Isle of Man Airport, in addition to holding a CAA Permission for their activities.
+Always keep your drone away from aircraft, helicopters, airports and airfields.
+Recreational drone operators are strongly advised not to fly within 5 km of Isle of Man Airport (see map below, click for an enlarged view.)
+Commercial operators are required to obtain specific permission from Air Traffic Control to fly near Isle of Man Airport, in addition to holding a CAA Permission for their activities.

-- Neither Andreas or Jurby aerodromes has an Aerodrome Traffic Zone (ATZ).
+Neither Andreas nor Jurby aerodromes have an Aerodrome Traffic Zone (ATZ).
 However, you should exercise particular care when planning to operate close to these locations, especially so in the areas in line with the runway ends where aircraft will be making their approach to land and climbing away.

 - Drone operators must also respect the privacy of people on the ground.
 More information is available from: